scwangdyd/zero_shot_hoi/README.md

   --config-file configs/HICO-DET/interacting_objects_R_50_FPN.yaml OUTPUT_DIR ./output/interacting_objects
 ```

 To run inference on `hico-det_test`.
 We use COCO's metrics and APIs to conduct evaluation.
-Note that the ground-truth only includes interacting objects.
-Non-interacting objects will be seen as background.
+Note that the ground-truth only includes interacting objects (non-interacting objects will be seen as background).

 ```
 # To run inference.
 Using multiple GPUs can reduce the total inference time.